wiicode/cybersecurity-framework/home.md

 - [Bento Cyber Security Framework Guides *Library of articles, guides, policies, and procedures that educates and instructs how companies can implement cyber security strategy and processes based on BCSF.*](/bronze-controls)
 {.links-list}

+> **We built this resource with the following goals:**
+>
+> To enable companies to easily develop their information security governance.
+>
+> To deliver attestation of information security practices to clients, insurance companies, vendors, and oversight organizations.
+>
+> To give our clients actionable and relevant cybersecurity information.
+>
+> To reduce chaos and spotlight the information critical to cybersecurity success.
+>
+> To align information security practices with realistic needs and best practices.
+>
+> To disrupt traditional security awareness training offerings.
+{.is-info}

 ## Core Modules: